2stacks/2stacks.github.io/_posts/2019-05-24-rancher-2-and-letsencrypt.md

 trying to setup Letsencrypt certificates with cert-manager.
 I've borrowed and owe credit to work that's already been documented [here][1] and I'll try to stick to the steps I took to enable the full automation of the certificate process.

+> NOTE: This post has been updated to demonstrate usage of a newer version of cert-manager provided by JetPack.
+Notices
+> from Letsencrypt have been sent regarding the blocking of versions older than v0.8.0.

 Prerequisites
 -------------